A fascinating look back into the history of vinyl records!

 After decades of music seemingly disappearing into a computer hard drive, January 2017 reported the highest number of vinyl sold since 1991.
 In 2016 vinyl had reached a 25-year high, with more than 3.2m LPs sold.

-2016 was the ninth consecutive year vinyl had grown, with 2m LPs sold in the UK in 2015.
 In 2014 vinyl was the only physical format of music that had increasing sales from its previous year.
 UK sales had increased five-fold between 2009 and 2014.

 Record Store Day